money-postbox/historic-pe-ratio/Readme.md

 - **Forward P/E**: Price divided by projected 12-month earnings.
 - **Long-Term Average P/E**: Historical valuation benchmark (manually defined, or estimated by the tool (data not available on yahoo finance) ).

-With filters for **index** and **sector**, investors can quickly screen and compare current valuations against historical averages and identify historically cheap companies for further analysis.
+With filters for **index** and **sector**, you can quickly screen and compare current valuations against historical averages and identify historically cheap companies for further analysis.

 **Data is fetched from Yahoo Finance (via yfinance)**